 When it comes to germs, it's not all about the bathroom.
 The kitchen is the germiest room in the house.
 From the countertops and sink to the cutting boards and refrigerator, the kitchen is teeming with billions of microorganisms.

-You can tackle those nasty kitchen germs that lurk where you prepare your family's meals.
-Here are some kitchen hot spots and tips for how to clean them up.
+But you can tackle those nasty kitchen germs that lurk where you prepare your family's meals.
+Here are some kitchen hot spots and tips for how to clean them.

 The Germiest Kitchen Item?